-SocketLabs offers a generous Free Plan that allows 2,000 messages/month.
+SocketLabs offers a generous Free Plan that allows 40,000 messages in the first month.
 As an added bonus, you’ll have free access to our Drag-and-Drop Email Designer which is perfect if you plan to do any email marketing.

 After your account is setup (or if you already have one), move on to step #2.

 After your SocketLabs account is setup, you’ll need to install the SocketLabs WordPress Plugin on your WordPress site.